fizzbee-io/website/content/design/examples/two_phase_commit_actors.md

 ### Preparation

 0. **Start with some rough design diagrams:**
-   Sketch a rough system design and sequence diagram to clarify roles and interactions.
+   Sketch a rough system design and sequence diagram to clarify roles and interactions as we had done above.
    They don’t need to be precise or complete - this reduces cognitive load and helps you focus on the modeling process.

 ### Modelling